-PSYC 2970 - Cognitive Retraining Practicum (3CR) (1L, 4LB) Supervised experience in working with individuals who have acquired brain injuries (ABI) in community based settings.
+PSYC 2970 - Cognitive Retraining Practicum (3CR)

+(1L, 4LB) Supervised experience in working with individuals who have acquired brain injuries (ABI) in community-based settings.
 Weekly on campus classes are conducted and students complete a minimum of 60 hours in off-campus practicum locations at cooperating treatment agencies/facilities.
 The class provides opportunities for students to gain practical field experience in working with individuals with brain injuries and to apply knowledge acquired in previous courses.
 The off-campus practicum time will be scheduled, structured, and supervised by a certified or licensed professional.
 S/U grading only.
 Prerequisites: PSYC 2390, HLTK 1625, HLTK 1620, CPR and AED.

-RDTK 1500 - Introduction to Radiologic Technology (1CR) (4LB) An orientation of the radiologic technology profession.
+RDTK 1500 - Introduction to Radiologic Technology (1CR)

+(4LB) An orientation of the radiologic technology profession.
 Emphasis is on history, medical ethics, radiology administration, certification, and professional organizations.
+Class size is limited so preference will be given to students applying to the program.